 Sunday night teacher blues.
-It’s as real as our flair pens.
+It’s as real as your flair pens.

-Yes, we love our students.
-Yes, once we’re in the swing of Monday, we’re happy we’re back (mostly.)
+Yes, you love your students.
+And, yes, once you’re in the swing of Monday, you’re happy to be back. (mostly)

-If you’re like the typical teacher, though, you wake on Sunday morning with a whisper of dread on the edge of your subconscious: “It’s almost over!” it whines.
 You push the meddlesome thought away, swing yourself out of bed, and do your thing.
-But as the day progresses, the Sunday night monster edges out of his corner like a thick mist, casting an ominous shadow on an otherwise pleasant day.
+But the Sunday night monster casts a shadow on the day.

 It’s not a productive cycle, is it?
-So how do we extricate ourselves from this negative spiral?
-How do we come back Monday morning with a spring in our step, excited for the new week?
+So how do you free yourself?
+What if you could come back Monday morning with a spring in your step, excited for the new week?
 Is that even possible?